RenaudPirson/sfpd.training.lot6.g2/day1/README.md

-# Day 1 : REST WebServices
+# Day 1 : REST WebServices Workshop

 ## Instructions for solving the exercises